synshop/rtfm/docs/Software/Lightburn Quick Guide.md

 - Does your project have lots of small bits and bobs?
 Consider adding numbering on the back-side of the bits before you cut.

 ## 🧰 Cleanup and Shutdown
-- For First Child, this is pretty straighforward
+- Leave it cleaner than you found it
-  - Turn off at the power strip.
+- Turn off power
-  - Fine to leave your non-useful scrap in the corner.
+- Shop vac any small pieces you see left in laser cutter
+- Unwanted larger scrap can be put in the labeled  "scrap" bin so other members may use it

 ---